 Keep in mind that some employers require students to receive academic credit as a form of "payment" due to liability issues, but may also be willing to classify you as a volunteer if receiving credit is not an option.
 Please see liability issues (PDF) for more information.

 There are different requirements for International students who wish to obtain work authorization using the academic credit option.
 You should consult an advisor at the Berkeley International Office.

 One of the most effective ways to get answers and plan for your internship search is to meet with a Career Counselor in person.
 We offer both 15-minute "mini" appointments and 45-minute appointments.
-To make an appointment for general or career field-specific internship counseling, simply sign up online or call us at (510) 642-1716.
+To make an appointment for general or career field-specific internship counseling, sign up online.

 Summer Internship/Employment-Related Questions